xiix0/scam/README.md

-You are destined to become the commandant of the fighting men of the department of transportation.
+You never hesitate to tackle the most difficult problems.